LimonTH/BlackOut-CE/README.md

 This project is licensed under the **GNU GPL v3**.
 This ensures that the code remains open-source and free for the community.
 If you use parts of this code, you must keep your project open-source under the same license.

+### 📜 Story of this project
+This build is based on a leaked development JAR from 2 years ago.
+I took that build, manually deobfuscated the code, and spent a lot of time fixing broken logic and porting it to the modern 1.21.1 Fabric environment.
+It’s been a long journey from a "dead leak" to a fully working client.

 ---

 ## 🤝 Support & Contribution